MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.PowerPoint.Rehearsal.SessionMetrics

 Event triggered when the speech session is stopped for Presenter Coach.
 This event helps us in capturing some metrics for a rehearsal session in Presenter Coach.
-It will help in maintaining a high quality of service for this feature.
+It helps in maintaining a high quality of service for this feature.

 The following fields are collected: